-Mitch Bogen is Ikeda Center Publications Associate.
-In addition to assisting with editing and managing all phases of book production he serves as webmaster for the Center, creating and managing content and working with technical consultants to create the overall design, enhance user interface, and maximize site searchability.
-Mitch has been a writer and editor for a number of Boston-area educational nonprofits, taught comparative religions at the college level in Boston, and been a contributing writer for the Harvard Education Letter.
+Mitch Bogen is Ikeda Center Publications and Communications Specialist.
+In addition to serving as lead editor on books and managing all phases of book production he serves as Webmaster for the Center, creating content for the site and working with technical consultants to create the overall design, enhance user interface, and maximize site searchability.
+Mitch has been a writer and editor for a number of Boston-area educational nonprofits, taught comparative religions and ethics at the college level in Boston, and been a contributing writer for the Harvard Education Letter and Krista Tippett’s On Being.
 He holds dual Masters degrees from Harvard University, in theology and education, and is passionate about music and art.

 Mitch’s favorite quote about our work is from Daisaku Ikeda’s message to the Center celebrating the 2009 publication of Creating Waldens: An East-West Conversation on the American Renaissance: